mohitksharma10/mohitksharma10.github.io/_pages/research.md

 ## M/NFC-Based Solutions for High-Quality Inkjet Printing

 This research demonstrates that incorporating micro-/nanofibrillated celluloses (M/NFCs) into low-weight paper coatings significantly enhances inkjet printing quality by increasing gamut area and optical density.
 The study found that a 16% concentration of M/NFCs is optimal for maintaining the coating homogeneity and rheological properties necessary for uniform application.
 A major finding is that betaine hydrochloride (BetHCl) serves as a highly effective and cost-efficient zwitterionic additive; when combined with mechanically produced MFC, Pluronics, and PCC, it improved the gamut area by 36.1% and optical density by 24% while preserving paper whiteness.
 Ultimately, the authors identify mechanically produced MFC (m-MFC) as the most industrially feasible choice because it delivers superior printing performance without the high energy or chemical costs associated with other pretreatment methods.

-The work resulted in a publication  [(Article)](https://www.mdpi.com/2079-4991/12/16/2853) in Nanomaterials, [national and international patent filings] (https://patentscope.wipo.int/search/en/WO2024023648), and ongoing pilot/industrial trials with partner company.
+* **Skills learning:** Enzymatic Pretreatment, Statistical Modeling, Comprehensive Printing Metrics, Paper strenural and optical properties, contact angle goniometry, kinematic and inherent viscosity, SEM

 <figure>
   <img src="/assets/images/Printing.jpg"